 Action-oriented leaders: try to excel in planning and expect everyone to stick to the plan.
 This will cause less flexibility and increased risk avers behavior.
 The organizational responsiveness to external influences will deteriorate.

-In closing I come back to Gary Hamel and like to recommend this video of him explaining his interesting take on the future role of managers (click picture to play).
+In closing I come back to Gary Hamel and like to recommend this video of him explaining his interesting take on the future role of managers (click here to play video).

 Aad is an international business advisor, business transformation & alignment expert, leadership team facilitator and executive coach.
 He works with executives and leadership teams of multinational companies and focuses specifically on four topics: ‘leading complex change’, ‘cross-cultural leadership’, ‘post-merger integration’, and ‘amplifying business performance’.
 Find out more about Aad and his services.
 Feel free to contact Aad for more information.